akka/akka/akka-docs/rst/scala/persistence.rst

   before its ``receive`` method is called.
 When a processor is started or restarted, journaled messages are replayed to that processor, so that it can recover internal state from these messages.

+* *View*: A view is a persistent, stateful actor that receives journaled messages that have been written by another processor.
+A view itself does not journal new messages, instead, it updates internal state only from a processor's replicated message stream.

-* *Channel*: Channels are used by processors to communicate with other actors.
-They prevent that replayed messages are redundantly delivered to these actors and provide at-least-once message delivery guarantees, also in case of sender and receiver JVM crashes.
+* *Channel*: Channels are used by processors and views to communicate with other actors.
+They prevent that replayed messages are redundantly delivered to these actors and provide at-least-once message delivery semantics, also in case of sender and receiver JVM crashes.

 * *Journal*: A journal stores the sequence of messages sent to a processor.
-An application can control which messages are stored and which are received by the processor without being journaled.
+An application can control which messages are journaled and which are received by the processor without being journaled.
 The storage backend of a journal is pluggable.
+The default journal storage plugin writes to the local filesystem, replicated journals are available as :ref:`community-projects`.

-* *Snapshot store*: A snapshot store persists snapshots of a processor's internal state.
+* *Snapshot store*: A snapshot store persists snapshots of a processor's or a view's internal state.
 Snapshots are used for optimizing recovery times.
 The storage backend of a snapshot store is pluggable.
+The default snapshot storage plugin writes to the local filesystem.

 * *Event sourcing*.
 Based on the building blocks described above, Akka persistence provides abstractions for the development of event sourced applications (see section :ref:`event-sourcing`)